EugeneDimitrov/ipspace-npcd-exercises/EX_01/README.md

 * What are the security requirements of your application?

   Any network communications which is not used by deployed services must be blocked.
+All VMs must have direct Internet access for update purposes.

 * What are the high availability requirements?
   * There are no any high availability requirements for AWX service;